-Step 8: On the Traffic Inspection Mode page, select Promiscuous, and then click Next.
+On the Traffic Inspection Mode page, select Promiscuous, and then click Next.

-Step 9: On the Interface Selection page, in the Select Interface drop-down list, select GigabitEthernet0/0, and then click Next.

-Step 10: On the Virtual Sensors page, review the configuration, and then click Next.

-Step 11: In this step, you will configure the IPS device to automatically pull updates from Cisco.com.
-On the Auto Update page, select the Enable Signature and Engine Updates option.
+- On the Interface Selection page, in the Select Interface list, select GigabitEthernet0/0, and then click Next. - On the Virtual Sensors page, review the configuration, and then click Next. - On the Auto Update page, you configure the IPS device to automatically pull updates from Cisco.com.
+Select Enable Signature and Engine Updates.
 Provide a valid cisco.com username and password that holds entitlement to download IPS software updates.
 Select Daily, enter a time between 12:00 AM and 4:00 AM for the update Start Time, and then select Every Day.
-Click Finish
+Click Finish.